China Open (tennis)

-The China Open is a hardcourt tennis tournament organized by the Chinese Tennis Association annually at the China National Tennis Center in Beijing, China.
+The China Open (中国网球公开赛) is a hardcourt tennis tournament organized by the Chinese Tennis Association annually at the China National Tennis Center in Beijing, China.
 It is held in late September and early October.
 The women's event is a WTA 1000 event on the WTA Tour, while the men's is an ATP 500 event on the ATP Tour.
 The total prize money for the 2023 tournament is US$11.62 million, the highest for tournaments of the same level.

 The tournament was first held in 1993, discontinued in 1998, and reinstated in 2004.
 In 2006, the China Open became the first tournament outside the United States to use the Hawk-Eye system in match play.